spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 Serving http://127.0.0.1:3000
 ```

 We can publish any individual component, or any sequence of composed MCP feature components and middleware, as a standalone artifact in the same way.
 This enables dynamic and flexible composition of reusable components across servers in a kind of recursive drag-and-drop way, supporting composition and distribution of pre-built patterns which are themselves further composable.
-See `wasmcp compose --help` for more details on creating standalone feature compositions.
+See `wasmcp compose --help` for details.

+## Related projects

+Microsoft's [Wassette](https://github.com/microsoft/wassette) is a security-oriented runtime that runs WebAssembly Components via MCP.

+While Wassette is a custom MCP-specific runtime that can dynamically load and execute components as individual tools on demand with deeply integrated access control, Wasmcp is a toolchain for producing an MCP server as a component that is compatible across Wasm runtimes.

 ## An Open Foundation for AI Agents